 C.H.
 Dean is pleased to announce an expansion to the Dean Mutual Fund family with the launch of a new mutual fund: Dean Equity Income (DAEIX).
 “We have been managing an Equity Income strategy since 2011, and we thought that now would be a good time to offer it in a mutual fund vehicle.
-By focusing on companies with strong dividends and high quality attributes whose stocks are trading at reasonable valuations, we believe that the Dean Equity Income Fund can provide investors with U.S. equity exposure while helping to mitigate volatility.” – Kevin Laub, CFA, Portfolio Manager
+By focusing on companies with strong dividends and high quality attributes whose stocks are trading below our estimate of fair value, we believe that the Dean Equity Income Fund can provide investors with U.S. equity exposure while helping to mitigate volatility.” – Kevin Laub, CFA, Portfolio Manager

 The new Dean Equity Income Fund (DAEIX) will complement the existing Dean Small Cap Value and Dean Mid Cap Value Funds.
 The Dean Equity Income Fund is a large value fund that follows the same disciplined process as the other Dean funds, rounding out our offerings in the U.S. value equity space.

 - Dean Small Cap Value (DASCX) has followed the same investment process led by Steve Roth since 2008.
 DASCX receives an overall Star Rating of ★★★★★ from Morningstar as of December 31, 2022.

 - Dean Mid Cap Value (DALCX) has followed the same investment process led by Doug Leach since 2012.
 DALCX receives an overall Star Rating of ★★★★ from Morningstar as of December 31, 2022.

 About Morningstar Rating™

 The Morningstar Rating™ for funds, often called the star rating, is a purely quantitative, backward-looking measure of a fund’s past performance, measured from one to five stars.
 Star ratings are calculated at the end of every month.
 You can search for a fund to see its most recent star rating for free on Morningstar.com.